appleseedhq/windows-deps/README.md

 #### Prerequisites

+You will need to have Git and CMake to build these libraries.
+Check out the [Required Tools](https://github.com/appleseedhq/appleseed/wiki/Building-appleseed#required-tools) section from appleseed's build guide for details.

-You will need to have a build of Boost C++ Libraries.
-Please refer to the section [Building Boost C++ Libraries](https://github.com/appleseedhq/appleseed/wiki/Building-appleseed-on-Windows#building-boost-c-libraries-1470-or-later) from appleseed's build guide.
+You will also need to have a build of Boost C++ Libraries.
+Please refer to the [Building Boost C++ Libraries](https://github.com/appleseedhq/appleseed/wiki/Building-appleseed-on-Windows#building-boost-c-libraries-1470-or-later) section from appleseed's build guide.

-#### Building the Third-Party Libraries
+#### Building the Libraries

 1. Clone this repository on your machine.
 2. Open a VS 2012 or VS 2013 x64 command prompt.